 As we watched the economy crash and even began to see loved ones or hear of others’ loved ones become gravely ill, it felt as if the world was spinning out of control.

 And even if you weren’t personally touched by the disease itself, you either knew someone who was or you experienced the ramifications of it: depressed children, unprecedented amounts of stress and pressure from balancing work and homeschooling children, and/or forced distance between you and your loved ones.

 We saw rates of depression, anxiety, and even self-harm and drug use skyrocket.
 It’s safe to say that 2020 was a year we would all love to forget and were happy to see end.

 Now, a little more than a year after it all began, we’ve learned a lot.

 We’ve learned that this coronavirus, or COVID-19 as we’ve come to call it, can be very deadly when someone with certain compounding preexisting conditions contracts it.

 Thankfully, we’ve also learned that the odds of that happening to the general population are pretty small.
-A year ago, of everyone who contracted the coronavirus would die.
+A year ago, experts believed between 2 to 3 percent of everyone who contracted the coronavirus would die.